julien6387/supvisors/docs/xml_rpc.rst

             'identifier'       ``str``           The |Supvisors| local instance identifier (``host_id:http_port``).
             'nick_identifier'  ``str``           The |Supvisors| local instance nick name, or a copy of the |Supvisors|
                                                  identifier if not set.
+            'now_monotonic'    ``float``         The monotonic time, in the reference time of the local host.
             'fsm_statecode'    ``int``           The |Supvisors| state, in [0;8].
             'fsm_statename'    ``str``           The |Supvisors| state as string, in [``'OFF'``, ``'SYNCHRONIZATION'``, ``ELECTION``, ``'DISTRIBUTION'``, ``'OPERATION'``, ``'CONCILIATION'``,